-There are many choices of clothing that an outdoors person can wear for not just rain protection but for wind or snow protection as well.
-With so many choices, it can become confusing as to what may work for you and your chosen activity.
+There are many choices of clothing that an outdoors person can wear for not just rain protection but wind or snow protection as well.
+With so many options, it can become confusing as to what may work for you and your chosen activity.
 This article will hopefully break down the choices a bit more.
 Perhaps even make it a little less confusing to understand what may work for you.

 As with many aspects of the outdoors, it is difficult to pick a piece of rain gear that will: